 They are also required to offer higher uninsured motorist coverage, to a maximum of $50,000 for property damage and $100,000 per person/$300,000 per incident for bodily injury.

 Although it is required that underinsured motorist is offered, drivers can select this coverage as an option on their insurance policy.
 There are also several other options to choose from.

 The most common option is an increase in liability limits beyond what is legally required; many drivers choose this option to provide increased protection against the potentially devastating cost of a serious accident.

 Other options are available to protect against other financial consequences of a car accident:

 Collision coverage pays for damage to your vehicle in the event that you are found at fault in an accident.
 A deductible is usually applied when collision coverage benefits are used.

-Comprehensive coverage is also sometimes called “other than collision”, because it covers damage caused by incidents that are not collision-related.
-Comprehensive also usually has a deductible, and covers things like theft, vandalism, fire, and weather damage.
+Comprehensive coverage is also sometimes called “other than collision” because it covers damage caused by incidents that are not collision-related.
+Comprehensive coverage typically has a deductible and covers things like theft, vandalism, fire, and weather damage.
 This coverage also offers glass-only repairs for cracked or chipped auto glass.

 Rental Reimbursement provides coverage to pay for a rental car while your car is being repaired during a covered claim.